Key Takeaways

 Some teens describe feeling detached from themselves or as though their surroundings aren’t real.
 They might say, “It feels like I’m in a dream” or “I’m watching my life happen.”
 These sensations can be early indicators of perceptual instability.

 Discussing potential schizophrenia requires sensitivity and care.
 Your approach can determine if your teen feels safe enough to share their experiences and be receptive to seeking help.
-Many symptoms are confusing or frightening, so reassurance, not judgment, is essential.
+Many symptoms are confusing or frightening, so reassurance, not judgment, is important.

 The goal isn’t to diagnose but to open communication and convey unconditional support.
 Choose calm moments for these conversations, and avoid addressing symptoms during distressing episodes or conflicts.